ChainSafe/web3.unity/CONTRIBUTION.md

 2. **Download .NET SDK**: Download and install the .NET SDK from the Microsoft website.

 ## Opening The Project
-Project is divided into two solutions.
-First solution is Chainsafe.Gaming which is the core of our SDK.
-There is located our famous Web3 class, which is the core of the communication with blockchain.
+The project is divided into two solutions.
+The first solution, Chainsafe.Gaming, is the core of our SDK.
+Here is located our famous Web3 class, which is the core of the communication with blockchain.
-Second Solution is the one inside of the UnitySampleProject.
+The second solution is the one inside the UnitySampleProject.
-That Project contains a lot of Unity-Specific code that helps facilitate our Chainsfae.Gaming in the Unity environment.
+This project contains a lot of Unity-specific code that helps facilitate our Chainsafe.Gaming in the Unity environment.
-UnitySampleProject also contains a lot of different packages, that are dependent on the core web3.unity one, like web3auth, lootboxes and ramp.
+UnitySampleProject also contains a lot of different packages that are dependent on the core web3.unity one, like web3auth, lootboxes, and ramp.

-## Deciding where to write the code
+## Deciding Where to Write the Code
-Because of the fact that we have two projects, developers can often times be confused by in which project should they start writing the code.
+Because we have two projects, developers can often be confused about in which project they should start writing the code.
 General rule of thumb:
-1. If your code will directly use some of the Unity features, it should probably live inside of the UnitySampleProject.
+1. If your code will directly use some of the Unity features, it should probably live inside the UnitySampleProject.
-Note: If you want to add a new module (like web3auth, ramp or lootboxes), you should create a new package inside of the Root of the repositories Packages folder.
+Note: If you want to add a new module (like web3auth, ramp, or lootboxes), you should create a new package inside the Root of the repository's Packages folder.
-2. If your code doesn't care much about Unity, but is doing a lot of communication with blockchain itself, you should definitely create a new csproj inside of our Chainsafe.Gaming solution.
+2. If your code doesn't care much about Unity but is doing a lot of communication with the blockchain itself, you should definitely create a new csproj inside our Chainsafe.Gaming solution.

-If you're unsure how you would acutaully extend Chainsafes SDK, take a look at this lengthy [video](https://youtu.be/D6_786zPva8).
+If you're unsure how you would actually extend Chainsafe's SDK, take a look at this lengthy [video](https://youtu.be/D6_786zPva8).
 It shows in depth how you can add your own code and injectors to the Chainsafe.Gaming project.

 ## Contributing Code